jacobdensford/jacobdensford.com/fell/creating-a-character.md

 If you have any **spells**, you gain a **spell die** (or SD) of any size, which you can change as often as you'd like.

 You must roll a WIL test using your spell die to cast a spell.
-Take the result of your spell die as WIL harm if it is higher than the result of your ability die.
+Take the result of your spell die as harm (first to hit points, then to WIL ability points) if it is higher than the result of your ability die.

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.

-Later, you may learn a total number of spells equal to the highest number on your WIL ability die.
 When you gain an undefined spell, roll on the spell table to determine which one.

 d100|Spell|Effect
 :--|---|---